Information for patients

 I have been referred for a condition other than cancer, what happens next?

-As long as the referral is appropriate, an appointment will be scheduled.
-We may write to you to ask you to call our booking line (0121 335 8024) to make an appointment.
-Currently many appointments are being held virtually by video or over the telephone due to the coronavirus pandemic.
-Alternatively your appointment may be at a hospital or clinic near to your home.
-If you need to be seen in a specific specialist clinic you may need to travel further.
-Your appointment letter should state clearly whether your appointment is face to face, telephone or video.
+If you need to be seen in a specific specialist clinic you may need to travel further, such as to Birmingham Women’s Hospital.
+Your appointment letter should state clearly whether your appointment is face-to-face, telephone or video.
 We will try to arrange the appointment for a clinic date and time convenient to you.
-We only have clinics on particular days of the month in many locations so, sometimes, choices will be limited.
-We will sometimes ask you to bring a relative with you to the appointment.
+We only have clinics on particular days of the month in many locations so choices may be limited.
+If your appointment is with one of our genetic counsellors, you may be able to request that the appointment be changed to telephone or video by calling us.
+We sometimes ask you to bring a relative with you to the appointment.
 Consultations usually last around 45-60 minutes.
 Please have your diary or schedule with you when you call for your appointment.

 What if I want to find out about genetic testing and I am from an ethnic minority background, or planning to marry a relative?